citusdata/citus_docs/migration/transitioning.rst

 **1. Introduce a column for the tenant\_id on every record that belongs to a tenant**

-In order to scale out a multi-tenant model, its essential you can locate all records that belong to a tenant quickly.
+In order to scale out a multi-tenant model, it's essential you can locate all records that belong to a tenant quickly.
 The easiest way to achieve this is to simply add a ``tenant_id`` column (or “customer\_id” column, etc) on every object that belongs to a tenant, and backfilling your